Sign in

 Fort Nepean Walk

-Built in 1882 and in service until the end of WWII, Fort Nepean is a priceless piece of our military history.
-It’s accessible only by foot, bicycle or shuttle bus, but the walk is well worth it when you can explore tunnels leading to gun emplacements, ammunition stores and a historic cemetery.
-On the way you’ll also pass Cheviot Beach, the infamous site of Prime Minister Harold Holt’s disappearance, and the Rip, a notoriously hazardous stretch of water that has claimed many ships and lives.
+Built in 1882 and in service until the end of World War II, Fort Nepean is a priceless piece of our military history.
+It’s accessible only by foot, bicycle or shuttle bus, but the walk is well worth it.
+During the 5.6 kilometre trek, you can explore tunnels leading to gun emplacements, ammunition stores and a historic cemetery.

 Distance: 5.6 kilometres